Haywire32/DD1-AP/README.md

 An Archipelago randomizer for Dungeon Defenders 1 on Steam.
 The mod randomizes available heroes, levels, defenses and abilities.
 The goal is to beat a set number of levels to unlock the "The Summit" and beat the boss.
+An alternative goal is to beat X amount of challenge maps.
 This mod is for Local play only.

 ### Current location checks
-- Complete a wave
-- Complete a level.
+- Complete a wave.
 One check for each difficulty: easy, medium, hard.
 Harder difficulties grants checks for the lower ones.
+- Supports all 12 campaign maps, survival, and challenge maps.

 ### Current items/rewards
 - Level access
-- The four basic heroes: Apprentice, Squire, Huntress and Monk
+- All 16 heroes are supported.
+DLC heroes require purchased DLC.
 - Defenses
 - Hero abilities
 - Experience points
 - Bank mana
+- Survival mode, challenge mode, difficulties

 ### Download
 You can find the [download here](https://github.com/Haywire32/DD1-AP/releases/tag/v0.5.1)